parker-sherrill/phish-inventory/README.md

-# Phish-Fil-A - Phishing Inventory Management System
+# Phish-Fil-A: Phishing Inventory Management System

 A full-stack application for tracking, analyzing, and managing phishing reports with Chick-fil-A inspired branding.